knowledgeAlan/dapp-erc20-token/README.md

 ERC-20 allows developers to create smart-contract-enabled tokens that can be used with other products and services.
 These tokens are a representation of an asset, right, ownership, access, cryptocurrency, or anything else that is not unique in and of itself but can be transferred.

-# I think You can find a lot lessons online.
+# I think you can find a lot lessons online.
 I just want to explain confused places on transfer and transfer from
 method.